Estate Planning News

 by Layne T. Rushforth

-The House of Representatives and the Senate have passed the Republican's 2017 tax-reform bill and given it to the President for signature.
-Here are some summaries that have been posted on the Internet, listed in random order:
+The House of Representatives and the Senate passed the Republican's 2017 tax-reform bill, and President Trump signed it before the end of 2017.
+For a summary of the act, the most authoritative source may be the "Overview of the Federal Tax System as in Effect for 2018" published in February of 2018 by the Congressional Joint Committee on Taxation.
+Here are some other summaries that have been posted on the Internet, listed in random order:

 NOTE: Rushforth Lee & Kiefer LLP is not responsible for the content of any website other than its own, and no one should rely on the content of any website for legal, financial, or tax advice.